SummaryRead the full fact sheet

 - septic arthritis – joint infection.
 Symptoms include joint pain, swelling and reduced mobility of the joint

-- pneumonia – lung inflammation.
+- – lung inflammation.
 Symptoms include fever, cough, chest pains and breathing problems, such as shortness of breath

-- meningitis – inflammation of the membranes (meninges) that enclose the brain and spinal cord.
+- – inflammation of the membranes (meninges) that enclose the brain and spinal cord.
 Symptoms may include high fever, headache, stiff neck, nausea and vomiting, and sometimes coma.
 Pneumococcal meningitis is extremely serious and has a high death rate.

 Risk of pneumococcal disease